haberdashPI/vscode-master-key/notes.md

 - maybe actually setup tests for all the new stuff in keybindings/index.js??
     + load presets list from directory
+    + load preset from file
-    - checks for user bindings
+    - checks for user bindings: wip
+      - we can add them
+      - we get an error if there are no preset bindings
     - checks for handling duplicate file names
-    + load preset from file
     - copy preset into file
     - copy user config into file